gianmarco96/multiple_arms/README.md

 For the robot and gripper planning group follow the instructions on this tutorial, make sure you assign the right joints and links to the right groups.
 I named my groups as the prefix we used to generate the urdfs (i.e. front_left_arm, front_right_arm, rear_left_arm, rear_right_arm, front_left_hand, front_right_hand, rear_left_hand, rear_right_hand).
 This makes it easier to check joints and links are in the right group at the end.

 ### Multi robot group
 This group is the only one that is different and does not exist in the tutorial.
 The multirobot group will consist of a 'super' group that contains the 4 robots as subgroups.
 In order to generate this group click on 'Add Group'.
 Give the group a name you like, I called it 'multi_arms_group'.
-Now, click on 'Add Subgroup', next to the Advanced Options and select the 4 robot planning groups you generated in the previous steps.
+Now, click on 'Add Subgroup', next find the Advanced Options section and select the 4 robot planning groups you generated in the previous steps.

 You can create home_poses for all the robots if you think you are going to need this in the future.
 The 'open' and 'close' positions for the grippers are particularly useful to have, given that most grippers in real life are controlled by a simple open/close command.
 I used the same values suggested in the tutorial.